Kanaderu/spiking-ddpg-mapless-navigation/README.md

 For both evaluations, you can set `--save` to 1 to save the robot routes and time.
 These running histories are then used to generate the results shown in the paper.
-Run the following commands to evaluate the history by yourself (use Python 3 environment):
+Run the following commands to evaluate the history by yourself:

 ```bash
 source <Dir to Python 3 Virtual Env>/bin/activate